fishac/CLIChess/README.md

 Choose the piece to promote the pawn into (usually a Queen), and add that information to the move.
 For example, to push a pawn on the seventh rank to the eighth and promote it to a Queen, type `e7 e8 queen`.

+To resign, type `resign` and press enter.

+To highlight squares a piece can move to, type `?square` and press enter.
+For example, `?e2`.

 Capitalization for the moves does not matter.

 #### The Pieces